HughWen/multitask_absa/content.md

 </div>

 - Multi-task learning can improves learning for one task by using the information contained in training signals of other related tasks.
-- By jointly learning correlated tasks, the amount of usable data increases.
+- The training data of ABSA is extremely sparse, by jointly learning correlated tasks, the amount of usable data increases.

 ---